-The Bureau of Parks and Lands was established in 1995 by the consolidation of the Bureau of Parks and Recreation and the Bureau of Public Lands.
-The Bureau manages and administers programs on 604,905 acres of Public Reserved and Non-Reserved Lands, 350,884 acres in conservation easements including easements along the Appalachian Trail and the Penobscot River Corridor, 625,000 acres in public access easements including the West Branch easement in Somerset County and the Typhoon LLC easement in Washington County, 34 staffed state parks totaling 85,032 acres including the Allagash Wilderness Waterway, 22 staffed and unstaffed state historic sites, 2.3 million acres of submerged lands, 1,333 coastal islands, owns or manages 310 miles of former rail bed managed as multi-use trails, and other public lands as provided by law.
-The Bureau also administers special programs related to boat access sites, navigational hazard marking, snowmobile and ATV trails, and the federal Land and Water Conservation Fund and Recreational Trail Program.
+The Division of Parks and Public Lands was established in 2012 by the origins of the Departments of Conservation and Agriculture.
+The Division manages and administers programs on 616,952 acres of Public Reserved and Non-Reserved Lands, 375,063 acres in conservation easements including easements along the Appalachian Trail and the Penobscot River Corridor, 625,000 acres in public access easements including the West Branch easement in Somerset County and the Typhoon LLC easement in Washington County, 85,681 acres in designated park lands including 35 state parks, the Allagash Wilderness Waterway, 13 state historic sites, 2.3 million acres of submerged lands, 1,333 coastal islands, owns or manages 310 miles of former rail bed managed as multi-use trails, and other public lands as provided by law.
+The Division also administers special programs related to boat access sites, navigational hazard marking, snowmobile and ATV trails, and the federal Land and Water Conservation Fund and Recreational Trail Program.

-The Bureau acquires land, designs and constructs facilities for public outdoor recreational use, distributes information, develops and implements management plans, carries out appropriate land management, administers grants, and coordinates with other state and federal agencies that have related programs.
+The Division acquires land, designs and constructs facilities for public outdoor recreational use, distributes information, develops and implements management plans, carries out appropriate land management, administers grants, and coordinates with other state and federal agencies that have related programs.

-Bureau staff provide assistance including grants to other agencies and municipalities, and provide landowners assistance on land management and recreation issues, provide information to legislators and other individuals and organizations, conduct or supervise research within their area of expertise, and conduct workshops, seminars, and field trips for the public or special interest groups.
+Division staff provide assistance including grants to other agencies and municipalities, and provide landowners assistance on land management and recreation issues, provide information to legislators and other individuals and organizations, conduct or supervise research within their area of expertise, and conduct workshops, seminars, and field trips for the public or special interest groups.
+Division staff promote recreational tourism by providing the public with accurate information regarding the various state parks, public lands and historic sites.